The 10 Best Submarine Movies of All Time

 #5 Das Boot—The Director’s Cut

 Many a movie critic has declared Das Boot the best sub movie ever.
-Spot Cool Stuff can not see why.
+Spot Cool Stuff can not see why (and not for lack of trying, mind you).
 We understand that real submarine warfare involves a lot of monotony and long bouts of tedium.
 But that doesn’t mean we want to see a movie with that same tedium, which is what Das Boot delivers.
 For the first 90 minutes of this movie we follow along as almost nothing happens aboard a German u-boat.
 Literally, even the movie characters spend this time lamenting the lack of action.
-The pace finally picks up 1 1/2 hours into this 2-DVD disc flick, enough to keep Das Boot from sinking out of our Top 5 . . . barely.
+The pace finally picks up 1 1/2 hours into this 2-DVD disc flick, enough to keep Das Boot from sinking out of our the top five in our ranking — barely.
 1981

 # 4 The Abyss